 Step 4 – Point Links to GrowthZone-provided pages

-A) Using your CMS or desktop program, create or replace the main links in your site’s navigation, the same way you would create a link and point it to an external page.
+A) Using your CMS or desktop program, create or replace the main links in your site’s navigation along with other links on your homepage, the same way you would create a link and point it to an external page.

-B) For a complete list of urls to use, you can navigate to http://<xyz>.growthzoneapp.com/, where <xyz> is the name of your organization or association.
-You can find the exact url by navigating in your database to Setup > Sites > Look for the primary domain in the primary site.
+B) For a complete list of URLs to use, you can navigate to Setup > Website > Growthzone Pages > Actions > Modules.
+You can find the exact URL by clicking on the module and the link will be presented.
 Please note that if you are using a custom c-name record, the location will look something like the below, and you’ll want to link to that instead:

 C) That location will provide you a list of all the pages/modules that are ready to use for your site.
 Please note, in order for that page to work, the ‘Dev Mode’ option for your site will need to be checked (See 3Bg above).
 Otherwise, you can individually obtain the URLs by following step 3F above.